 They Can't Handle Negative Feedback

-more narcissistic traits will tend to derive their sense of worth from positive feedback from the people and situations around them," Moore says, which is why even constructive criticism will be experienced as an attack.
+more narcissistic traits tend to derive their sense of worth from positive feedback from the people and situations around them," Moore says, which is why even constructive criticism will be experienced as an attack.

 "This type of response means you won’t ever be able to be your authentic self with this type of person," she says, "as you can never quite trust how they will react."

-It can be super difficult to spot a manipulative and untrustworthy person, since they know exactly what to say and do in order to reel you in.
+It can be difficult to spot a manipulative and untrustworthy person, since they know exactly what to say and do in order to reel you in.
 But if you're in a situation that feels unsafe — or if they're